 To pan the diagram:

-- 1 To pan to different areas of the diagram, click the Pan button 🖑 . - 2 Click and drag the mouse to navigate the diagram.
+- 1 To pan to different areas of the diagram, click the Pan button 🖑 . - 2 Click and drag the mouse to navigate the diagram. - 3 To return to editing the diagram, click the Select button 🗟 .

 Selecting Objects